 You’ve created a web application and probably you’d like the billions of Internet users to come and check it out.
-If you own a website, this won’t be a problem – simply upload the entire folder with your application to your server (for example, via FTP or SSH).
+If you own a website, this won’t be a problem – simply upload the entire folder with your application to your server (for example, via FTP).

 But what if you haven’t had the chance to become a web master?
-Actually, there is a button for that in the App Manager (one with the “Earth” icon).
+Actually, there is a button for that in the App Manager (one with the “Upwards Arrow” icon).
 Clicking that button will upload your app to the Verge3D Network, a cloud-based storage and CDN hosted on Amazon servers.

 This is just a brief overview of Verge3D workflow with many topics possibly left undiscussed.
-Check out the Beginner’s Guide to learn about more exciting features of our framework.
+Check out the Beginner’s Guide to learn about more exciting features of this framework.